SWAT standoff ends after murder suspect shoots himself

 Authorities say the couple have a two-year-old together.
 Officials were concerned that a baby was inside the apartment during the standoff, but later determined the child was at another location with a relative.

 Deputies also said there appeared to be domestic issues between the couple within the past ten days.
-They added that both the suspect and his wife had visited their offices separately before to report an issue.
+They added that both Nunez and Soto had visited their offices separately before to report an issue.

 We are working with @FBCSO to apprehend a man connected with this morning's fatal shooting of a woman in the 21100 block of Kingsland in Katy.
 The man is barricaded in a home in the 2400 block of Katy-Flewellen.
 Please avoid area.
 PIO is en route. #HouNews pic.twitter.com/QynKQ0MnbO— HCSOTexas (@HCSOTexas) May 14, 2018